cerfacs-globc/icclim/doc/source/dev/bootstrap_architecture.rst

 - filtered day-of-year percentile count;
 - value aggregates such as ``fraction_of_total``;
 - spell reducers such as ``sum_of_spell_lengths``;
+- multi-variable compound counts that can combine bootstrap leaf masks;
-- bounded percentile compositions that currently stay on the reference bootstrap path.
+- bounded single-variable percentile compositions that currently stay on the reference bootstrap path.

 Reusable bootstrap primitives
 =============================